jakubszopa/party-event-organization-page/README.txt

 Hi!
 This is my project called 'Szopixa 2022'.
 Thanks for checking it!
 (You can see how the page looks in 'Screenshots' folder)

 Main Idea
 	Every year i organise a party called 'Szopixa' and that's why I created this page.
-It encourages to participate in the party and also gives some needed informations.
+It encourages to participate in the party and also gives some needed information.
 	Main functionality is a possibility to sign up for a party.

 Technologies used